auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 # Development stages

-- No Code: Create agent in AI Foundry Portal and test it in playground (this post)
+- **No Code: Create agent in AI Foundry Portal and test it in playground (this post)**
-- Low Code: Build a home for the agent in a Streamlit app (upcoming post)
+- Azure AI Foundry Portal and Code: Build a home for the agent in a Streamlit app (upcoming post)
 - Only Code: Build an agent system in Python with Azure SDK and Streamlit app (upcoming post)
 - Deployment: Deploy the app with Azure Web Apps (upcoming post)